rust-stuco/lectures/week3/slides.md

 # Review: Ownership Rules

 * Each value in Rust has an _owner_
-* There can only be one owner at a time
+* A value can only have one owner at a time
 * When the owner goes out of scope, the value will be _dropped_